sahirbhatnagar/sahirbhatnagar.github.io/_projects/3_project.md

 </div>

 <div class="caption">
     Figure 3.
 Architecture of our multimodal neural network model.
 A deep neural network (A) will interpret the 11 clinical variables and a 2-channel convolutional neural network (DenseNet-121) analyzes the MRI input (B).
+Source: {% cite bozzo2024multimodal %}.
 </div>